corinnahaegele/SmartScope/Application and Results/README.md

 For fluorescence imaging, insert the glass slide into the slit intended for the slide.
 The sample should be on the surface facing away from the camera.

-When using the 9mm-Setup, the thread between barrell and Sampleholder can be used to adjust the slide to the optimal focal lenght.
+When using the 9mm-Setup, the thread between barrell and sampleholder can be used to adjust the slide to the optimal focal lenght.
 The 5mm-Setup does not feature this extra thread since barrel and sampleholder are combined in one part.

 Please use a dimmed environment for the imaging progress, as less ambient light reduces the amount of scattered light and images will be sharper.